flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201007-pres-trumps-remarks-as-he-arrived-back-at-the-white-house-after-his-three-night-stay-at-walter-reed-national-military-medical-center/index.md

   * Senators Mike Lee and Thom Tillis
   * Former White House advisor Kellyanne Conway
   * Former New Jersey Gov. Chris Christie
 * **WHAT TO EXPECT NEXT:** We’ll continue to get regular updates concerning the President’s progress .
 In the meantime, expect to hear about additional cases of COVID-19 connected to the White House.
 It’s possible that others will test positive in the coming days following a series of recent negative test results – that’s what happened to White House Press Sec.
-Kayleigh McEnany.g a series of recent negative test results – that’s what happened to White House Press Sec.
 Kayleigh McEnany.